SamAkinbile/HealthTechBlog/README.md

 - As a Site User, I can log in or log out of my account so that I can keep my account secure.
 - As a Site User I can see my login status so that I know if I'm logged in or out.

-#### EPIC | User Navigation
-- As a Site User I can immediately understand the purpose of the site so that I can decide if it meets my needs.
-- As a Site User, I can intuitively navigate around the site so that I can find content and understand where I am on the site.
-- As a Site User, I can view a paginated list of recipes so that I can select a recipe to view.
-- As a Site User, I can click on a recipe so that I can read the full recipe, ingredients required and view comments left by users.

-#### EPIC | Recipe Management
-- As a Site User, I can input my favourite recipes onto the app through an easy to use interface so that I can share them with other users.
-- As a Site User, I can edit and delete recipes that I have created so that I can easily make changes without having to start over.
-- As a Site User I can view my recipes so that I can see and manage all recipes I have created in the one location.
-- As a Site User I can view my bookmarked recipes so I can find them easily in the one location.

-#### EPIC | Recipe Interaction
-- As a Site User, I can save other user's recipes to my bookmarks so that I can find them easily at a later date.
-- As a Site User, I can comment on other people's recipes so I can give my feedback.
-- As a Site User, I can edit and delete comments that I have created so that I can easily make changes if I have made a mistake.

-#### EPIC | Mealplan Management
-- As a Site User, I can add/delete recipes to my meal planner for a particular day of the week so that I can create a meal plan for the week ahead.
-- As a Site User, I can view my meal plan for the week when I log into my account so that I can plan for the week ahead.

 #### EPIC | Site Administration
-- As a Site Administrator, I can create, read, update and delete recipes, comments and meal plan items so that I can manage the app content.
+- As a Site Administrator, I can create, read, update and delete blogs, comments and likes so that I can manage the app content.

 #### User stories not yet implemented

 The following user stories were scoped out of the project due to time constraints and labelled as "Won't Have" on the project board on Github.
 It is intended that these user stories will be implemented at a later date.

-- As a Site User, I can export the ingredients from the recipes on my meal plan to a shopping list and remove the ones that are not necessary so that I can have all my required ingredients for the week in one place.
-- As a Site User, I can search and filter recipes so that I can find the one I want.
+- As a Site User, I can search words about an articuleor blog  so that I can find the one I want.

 ### Design

-The site has a very simple and clean design which was purposely chosen in order to keep in theme with the site's goal. i.e. invoking a sense of calm in the user and reducing stress when it comes to everyday cooking.
+Health Tech features a simple and clean design, intentionally chosen to align with the site’s goal of promoting calmness and reducing stress.
+This aesthetic complements our mission of enhancing well-being through the latest health and technology insights.

 #### Colour Scheme
 Colour palette from Coolors